rugbyprof/2143-Object-Oriented-Programming/Resources/05-OperatorOverloading/README.md

   a += b;    // Same as a.operator+=(b)
 ```

-In this case, the values within a are _modified_ by the `+= `operator.
+In this case, the values within a are ***modified*** by the `+= `operator.

-How those values are modified isn't very important - obviously, what MyClass represents will dictate what these operators mean.
+How those values are modified depends on the inner workings of the class, which will also dictate what those operators mean.

 The member function signature for such an operator should be like this: